status-im/network-stories/pages/A 3-sided Content Marketplace.md

 - The content creator seems to have a few ways in which they can monetize attention.
 	- they can leverage the attention by serving advertisements from folks that think their products have  a meaningful overlap with the interests of those giving their attention.
 	- they can gate the access to the content being created
-	- You can sell the content being created
+	- they can sell the content being created
+## The consumer's situation
+- The consumer has a lim